ryanparks1996/TPT_Shiny_App/README.md

 This project has been a great learning tool for using the shiny package and in thinking critically about design choices.
 I still have a ways to go in making the application look attractive, but this has been a great stepping stone towards that goal.
 To a lesser extent, this project has allowed me to further practice the ggplot2 R package and its grammar of graphics.

 As of 10/28/25, the checkbox for selecting monthly averages does not actually do anything.
 Most of the code is there in the helpers.R file, but getting this fully functional will take a bit longer, and I need to spend my very limited time on other projects.
 I will come back to this in the near future.

+Run this code remotely using the runGitHub() function from the Shiny package. copy and paste the following: shiny::runGitHub("TPT_Shiny_App", "ryanparks1996")